Goals for Education | Monitoring State Policies

 Career and Technical Education

-Alabama attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 5
+Alabama attendees at SREB’s State Leaders Forum in December 2018: 5

 reports and data

-SREB produced several resources for Alabama leaders during the last 12 months, including:
+SREB produced the following resources for Alabama leaders over the past year:

 SREB’s Commission on College Affordability in the South recommended policies and practices to keep college costs within reach of all students.
-In addition to the October 2016 report, policymakers can draw on individual state affordability profiles to understand how costs impact families at different income levels and on a Promising State Policies and Practices report featuring cost reduction strategies.
+In addition to the Commission’s report, policymakers can draw on updated regional and individual state affordability profiles to understand how costs impact families at different income levels.

-SREB staff visited Alabama to meet with legislators and staff and attend committee meetings in 2016.
+SREB staff, including the President, visited Alabama to meet with legislators and staff and attend committee meetings in 2019.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Alabama staff were among those from 10 SREB states at the 2016 meeting.
+Alabama staff were among those from 8 SREB states at the 2018 meeting of legislative and governors’ staff from across the SREB region to discuss topics that will likely be on agendas during upcoming legislative sessions.

 Alabama legislators were among those in attendance at the 2018 meetings of SREB’s Legislative Advisory Council and Legislative Work Conference.